 The Junior Suites boast modern and contemporary design inspired by the tropics, they are light and airy with huge bay windows and private balconies or terraces.

 The Ocean Suites boast two private terraces to sit on and enjoy the perfect views of the Indian Ocean, they have a separate lounge area and a private dining room.
 They can also be connected to a Junior Suite to create the perfect combination for all the family.

 These double rooms are decorated in contemporary style and boast all the modern equipment you would expect from a five star hotel.
 They have stunning views of the Indian Ocean, full bathroom en suite and private balcony or terrace depending on the floor they are on.

 Families of all ages are very well catered for.
 The T Club has its own clubhouse and welcomes children from 4 to 12 years of age.
 Younger children can use the club accompanied by either a parent or babysitter (available at an extra charge).
 The children can enjoy golf, tennis, windsurfing and swimming, as well as excursions and activities with a focus on educational enrichment.
 There is also a special teen's club, which is free to 12-17 year-olds, allowing them to enjoy activities including sports, outings, and discos.
 The restaurants offer children's menus.

-There are three superb restaurants, in which the main one presents a "culinary theatre", serving nine different cuisines.
-Le Touessrok resort offers brilliant facilities including two swimming pools, two bars, and a stunning Givenchy spa and hairdressing salon.
-The resort has four floodlit courts and is affiliated to the Peter Burwash Institute and expert coaching is available from the club professional.
-The Bernhard Langer designed 18 hole, par 72 championship course is available to challenge advanced players, while remaining exciting and playable for recreational golfers.
+There are four superb restaurants, in which the main one presents a "culinary theater", serving nine different cuisines.
+Le Touessrok resort offers brilliant facilities including two swimming pools, two bars, and a stunning CHI Spa and a hair and beauty salon.
+The resort has four floodlit tennis courts and is affiliated to the S-Tennis Academy, with expert coaching available from the club professional.
+The Bernhard Langer designed 18 hole, par 72 championship golf course on Ile aux Cerfs is available to challenge advanced players, while remaining exciting and playable for recreational golfers.